The softcore and hardcore movies of Torgny Wickman that have been cut or banned in Australia.

 R, 103 Minutes.
 Colour, Adults Only.

-Their third and final tape lists it as ‘Part 1’.
-This was done because, at the same time, MORE ABOUT THE LANGUAGE OF LOVE (1970) was reissued with ‘Part 2’ on the cover.
+Their third and final tape lists it as PART 1.
+The reissue of MORE ABOUT THE LANGUAGE OF LOVE (1970) was named PART 2.

 The third Video Classics release runs 102:37.
-The print is heavily damaged and spliced but not censored as such.
-It includes the 03:44 lecture by Jim Vickers-Willis that was attached to the start of the movie after he stopped appearing live before each screening.
+The print is heavily damaged.
+It includes the 03:44 lecture by Jim Vickers-Willis.

-Compulsory video classification was not introduced until February 1984.
-It was only then that these 103-minute Video Classics tapes were confirmed with R-ratings.
+Compulsory video classification arrived in February 1984.
+Only then were these 103-minute Video Classics tapes confirmed with R-ratings.

 So how explicit is it?